wintermute-cell/voithos/README.md

 - SD-card
 - Raspberry Pi 3B
 - Raspberry Pi 3 compatible Power Supply (Careful, Pi3 draws more power than 2!)
+- Ethernet cable (and a free port on your rounter ofc!)

 ## Partitioning the SD-card
 Run ```lsblk``` to find the SD-cards name, I'll call it sdX from now on.